pelapi/5523-group20/README.md

     *   Suggests that nervous system diseases are often accompanied by broad pathological physiological changes.
 2.  **C04 (Neoplasms) <--> C06 (Digestive System)** (Similarity: 0.389)
     *   Reveals the dominance of digestive system cancers within the tumor data, indicating a high overlap of pathogenic genes.
-    *   Molecular evidence for **"Mind-Body Connection"**: Neurological diseases and psychiatric disorders share a significant number of genes.
+    *   **Observation**: Neurological diseases and psychiatric disorders share a significant number of genes.
+    *   **Limitation**: This could stem from **Annotation Bias** (shared research focus) rather than purely shared pathogenesis.
+Further functional validation is needed.

 > **Note**: High similarity may also stem from shared annotation bias in the literature.